Wrist orthoses for

 For daytime use

-The day use version of the De Quervain serves to fixate the base joint of the thumb MCP-metacarpophalangeal joint) and the saddle joint (I. CMC carpometacarpal joint).
+The day use version of the De Quervain orthosis serves to fixate the base joint of the thumb MCP-metacarpophalangeal joint) and the saddle joint (I. CMC carpometacarpal joint).
 It may also be used to good effect in cases of De Quervain for daytime splinting and also for fixation of the metacarpal of the thumb or the saddle joint following injury, sprains or even in the rehabilitation phase following fractures.
-It may also be utilized is complementary treatment to surgery performed on fractures of the thumb metacarpal (Benett, Rolando, Winterstein fractures).
+It may also be utilized as complementary treatment to surgery performed on fractures of the thumb metacarpal (Benett, Rolando, Winterstein fractures).

 De Quervain Syndrome orhosis – Night use